miracle2k/k8s-snapshots/README.md

 (or the closest approximation possible given the available backups), the second generation of 7 backups each one day older than the previous, and backups older than 7 days will be discarded for good.

+If the daemon is not running for a while, it will still  try to approximate your desired snapshot scheme as closely as possible.

 The most recent backup is always kept.